 Things to do in Tumby Bay

-Tumby Bay is becoming known for it’s silo art, but that’s not the only art in town.
+Known for its silo art, the festival is extending that by promoting new street art with international and local artists each year.
 Take a walk around the streets and find some of the other fantastic murals that brighten up the dull walls.

 There are a couple of museums here to explore, the Tumby Bay National Trust Museum, and the Excell Blacksmith & Engineering Museum.
 Check in town for current opening hours.

-If you are a scuba diver (or even snorkeler) then Tumby Bay is the perfect place to try to spot the leafy sea dragon.
-They are know to live under and around the jetty.
+If you are a scuba diver (or even a snorkeller) then Tumby Bay is the perfect place to try to spot the leafy sea dragon.
+They are known to live under and around the jetty.
 See the sign at the start of the jetty for more information.

 And of course, Tumby Bay has a fantastic swimming beach and a great jetty for fishing, so relax in town, throw out a line and catch your own dinner.